o0101/-/README.md

 - Brutal.js
 - Good.html
 - VanillaView
-- Decades of coding experience and knowing what we want
+- Years of coding experience and knowing what we want

 # Bonus Section Just for Creatives

 ## I'd like to contribute!
 What can I do?

 Please consider adding some more examples to index.html.
 Examples are essential for learning about Hyphen, filling bugs and adding features.

+Another way to contribute is to browse current issues.

+### General Contribution Guidelines

 In general, empathize with others and remember this is a meritocracy of ideas, yet with clear goals.